ibonelli/sosbase/steps.md

 	We fetch the tasks when loading the "/" URL and show it in the console.
 commit45:
 	We now show the task in cards storing it in a state the card can access.
+commit46:
+	Adding also the buttons I will use, but still missing formating.

 ## To Watch Continue when finished...